awilson0/bugseq-pipeline/README.md

 2. BugSeq validates the fastq file (fqtools) and determines if it's truly nanopore data
 3. Next, the fastq undergoes quality assessment with FastQC and results combined with multiqc
 4. Reads are adapter trimmed and demultiplexed (poretools)
-5. Trimmed and demultiplexed reads undergo experiment type detection to determine if this is amplicon data (eg. 16S/ITS), cultured isolate data or metagenomic data.
+5. Trimmed and demultiplexed reads undergo experiment type detection to determine if this is amplicon data (eg. 16S/ITS), cultured isolate data or metagenomic data (magic..., including sourmash)

 ### Isolate data
-1. Genome assembly (flye)
+1. Genome assembly (Flye)
-2. Taxonomic classification of assembly
+2. Taxonomic classification of assembly (minimap2 + Pathoscope ID)

 ### Metagenomic data
 1. Read-level taxonomic classification to species level
 2. Correction for control samples to identify significant pathogens in the cases only
-3. Metagenome assembly
+3. Metagenome assembly (metaFlye)
 4. Taxonomic binning of species within metagenome

 ### Pathogen specific analyses